fentosv/monitor-chollometro-1.0/README.md

 > ⚠ I created this repository years ago, while studying and practising coding.
-This is not a real sample of my current coding skills. ;)
+> This is not a real sample of my current coding skills. ;)

-# header-converter-cli
+# Monitor-chollometro-1.0

-> Convert HTTP header format.
+> Chollometro.com scrapper that sends the parsed info to several discord channels.

 ## Usage

-* On the root, create a ``headers.txt`` file with the headers to convert.
+* Fill ``.env`` with settings.
+* Set up the filters you want to add in ``filters.json``.
+* Add proxies if you want in ``proxies.txt``.
-* Run the executable and select the output format.
+* Run it.
-* Check the ``result.txt`` file